ahly24/latin102-04/translation2.md

 ## C. Translation
 Deianira, the wife of Hercules, was unable to cross the large river, which was named Evenus,

-and the centaur Nessus, whose sons were Ixion and Nube, asked to help❌.
+and the centaur Nessus, whose sons were Ixion and Nubes, asked to help❌.

 Here he lifted Deianira himself in the river and wished to violate her.